 Tasting notes from the Chateau Cheese and Wine Pairing flight:

 Viognier, Sonoma Valley 2015 (Winery Exclusive)

-The delicate orange blossom aroma with a bright flavor pairs well with the nutty, buttery Spanish Mahon cheese.
-It is intense for a white wine, without dominating acid that brings down similar wines.
+The bright orange blossom aroma pairs well with nutty, buttery Spanish Mahon cheese.
+It is intense for a white wine, without dominating acidity.

 Chardonnay, Cold Creek 2014 (Winery Exclusive)